theapache64/Xrob/README.md

 # Xrob
-An advanced android data mining virus.
+An advanced data mining virus for android.